teruyi/hello/description.md

 This is used in "welcome.jsp"

 ###Static content
 For convention in using Spring Boot, static content (images for example) is served in /src/main/resources/static classpath.
 In this web app, we use an imaged served in /src/main/resources/static/images/Head.png.
-We can call this image with just with the path /images/Head.png thanks to the facilieties that Spring Boot provides us.
+We can call this image just with the /images/Head.png path, thanks to the facilities that Spring Boot provides us.